Oyelowo/surreal-orm/README.md

 ## Convention
-To carry out certain tasks in any directory, there are standard commands
+To carry out certain tasks in any directory, these are the standard commands:

 | Commands   |      Purpose
 |----------|:-------------